-The telescopic steering column switch is located on the right side of the steering column.
+For vehicles with this feature, the telescopic steering column switch is located on the right side of the steering column.

-To operate the telescopic steering column, push the switch forward and the wheel will move away from you.
-Pull the switch rearward and the wheel will move toward you
+To adjust the telescopic steering column:

+- Push the switch forward to move the wheel away from you. - 2.
+Pull the switch toward you to move the wheel closer to you.

 The telescopic steering column position can be stored with your memory settings.
-See Memory Seat, Mirrors and Steering Wheel on page 1-4 for more information.
+See Memory Seat, Mirrors and Steering Wheel on page 2-4 for more information.